How to Disable Windows 10 Update in Every Way (Windows 11 Supported)

 With a backup at hand, now it's safe to customize a Windows 10 update without receiving any forced updates on your computer.
 Here's how to make the change in Registry:

-1. Use the Windows key + R keyboard shortcut to open the Run command.
+1. Press the Windows key + R key to open the Run command.

 2. Type regedit, and click OK to open the Registry.